Go to the Ant

 I know I’ve had my run-ins with them.
 They’ve invaded our house, more specifically our dishwasher.
 They’ve turned periods of relaxation into bouts of panic by climbing on or near my vicinity.
 They’ve frustrated me with their persistence in establishing and reestablishing residence.
 And they’ve fascinated me by moving in circular motions prior to an oncoming storm.
 My feelings of ants tilt toward the side of annoyance.

-About King Solomon, Mark W. Moffett, author of Adventures Among Ants: A Global Safari with a Cast of Trillions, weighs in, “King Solomon must have been a devoted ant observer to reach this conclusion.”
-Why would a King, known for his wisdom (I Kings 3:28, II Chronicles 9:5-8) care about the behavior of ants, and moreover suggest we should likewise?
+The fact Solomon knew these details regarding ants caused Mark W. Moffett, author of Adventures Among Ants: A Global Safari with a Cast of Trillions, to weigh in asserting, “King Solomon must have been a devoted ant observer to reach this conclusion.”
+Why would a king, known for his wisdom (I Kings 3:28, II Chronicles 9:5-8), care about the behavior of ants, and moreover suggest we should likewise?

 This blog, and a few to follow, seeks to explore these questions.
 We’ll walk through the verse step by step and perhaps, by the end, gain some glimmer of understanding into why, we humans – God’s dearly beloved – should take the time to consider, well, a persistently pesky insect that dines on our discarded food and the decaying dead.

 Here's an outline of the upcoming blogs and questions they’ll seek to answer: